This page provides an overview of custom dashboards in AppDynamics.

 Sharing a Controller-level custom dashboard makes the dashboard available to viewers who do not have AppDynamics accounts.

 If the dashboard is shared, anyone who has been sent a direct link to the dashboard URL can view it.
 If someone has the URL and the dashboard is not shared or no longer shared, they see a message that the resource is not available when they try to access that URL.

 To control Controller-level custom dashboard sharing, click Share on the menu of the custom dashboard configuration.

 There is no comparable sharing mechanism for external viewers without controller credentials to access tier- and node-level custom dashboards based on templates.
 To access these types of dashboards the user must be logged into the Controller and have custom dashboard view permissions on the specific dashboard.

 The availability of sharing mechanism is now controlled by the Share permission of the user.

-If a chart in a custom dashboard is displaying more data than you want, click the legend for the data that you want to remove from the chart.
+If a chart in a custom dashboard is displaying more data than you want to see, click the legend for the data that you do not want to see.
+This will remove that data from the chart.
 You can click the greyed-out legend to restore the display.